coventry/troncle/README.md

 hoping to talk to people at the Clojure Conj about what directions to take it in.
 If this seems like an interesting project to you, please take a look at the [roadmap](#roadmap) and let me know what you think.
 (Whether you're at the Conj or not, of course.)
+If it seems useless or otherwise misguided, please also let me know what you think. :-) All feedback is welcome.

 ## Usage